xrsheffield/website-1/content/events/the-big-one.md

 ### Sheffield in London

-If you want to get involved with Sheffield, XR Sheffield and/or South Yorkshire people there are some specific activities we will be at include:
+If you want to get involved with Sheffield, XR Sheffield and/or South Yorkshire people there are some specific activities we will be at including:

 **Friday**
 Picket of the DoT: from 11.30am - 12.00 is Sheffield's contribution to the day long picket of the Department of Transport at Horseferry Road.